dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/data-assets.md

 ## Defining operations that create a single asset \{#single-asset}

 The simplest way to define a data asset in Dagster is by using the `@asset` decorator.
-This decorator marks a Python function as an asset, with the function's output being the data produced by the asset.
+This decorator marks a Python function as an asset.

 <CodeExample filePath="guides/data-assets/data-assets/asset_docorator.py" language="python" title="Using @dg.asset decorator" />